Dr Jasper Reid

 - Philosophy and science

 Jasper Reid’s research is largely concerned with the history of philosophy in the early modern period of the seventeenth and early eighteenth centuries.
 It tends to focus on issues at the metaphysical and epistemological end of the subject, as opposed to the ethical or political end (although of course these things could never be severed from one another completely).
 Reid’s work has covered a number of different issues, and a number of different figures, but these can be gathered under the general headings above.

 - Reid takes seriously Descartes’ exhortation (to Burman) not to devote so much effort to the Meditations: in his view, the Principles of Philosophy was a far more important work, and far more interesting too.
 Reid also follows these strands from Descartes himself into the subsequent Cartesians.

-- Reid has written a book on The Metaphysics of Henry More, plus a few further articles on More; and he also holds an interest in the other Cambridge Platonists such as Ralph Cudworth.
+- Reid has written a book on The Metaphysics of Henry More, plus a few further articles on More; and he also holds an interest in the other Cambridge Platonists such as Anne Conway and Ralph Cudworth.

 - This was the topic of Reid’s PhD dissertation, and it is one that remains close to his heart.
 Naturally, George Berkeley plays a prominent role in Reid’s work in this area; but he is also interested in the other immaterialists of the same period.